sk33lz/bootstrap-html5-soundboard/README.md

 ## About

-Flash Soundboards are a dying breed, so I wanted to make a soundboard boilerplate that will take soundboards into the next century.
+Flash Soundboards are a dying breed, so I wanted to make a soundboard boilerplate that will take soundboards into the next century using HTML5.

 Bootstrap HTML5 Soundboard runs on strictly on HTML5 and CSS.
 No Flash is required!

 ## Features

-- Plays HTML5 compatible audio files like mp3 and ogg.
+- Plays HTML5 compatible audio files like M4A, MP3, OGG, and WAV.
 - Works in all modern browsers that support the HTML5 <audio> tag.
-- Works most devices.
+- Responsive, mobile-friendly design works on mobile devices.
 - No need for Flash!

 ## Installation